How to Create the Perfect Enclosure for Disabled and Elderly Rabbits

 Tips for Designing Rest Areas

-A soft, well-padded floor — such as blankets or special synthetic leather dog mattresses — helps relieve pressure on the rabbit’s joints and muscles.
+Comfortable resting areas: A soft, well-padded floor — such as blankets or special synthetic leather dog beds — helps relieve pressure on the rabbit’s joints and muscles.
 These materials should be cleaned regularly to maintain hygiene and comfort.
+Recommendation: a flat synthetic leather dog bed, a thin exercise mat, or a low-edged bed.

-Resting areas should be easily accessible.
+Easy access: Resting areas should be easily accessible.
 Low shelters or tunnels without high edges are ideal for rabbits with disabilities.

-Pay attention to which spots they prefer and which they find difficult to use.
+Observe your rabbits: Pay attention to which spots they prefer and which they find difficult to use.
 Adjust the resting areas according to their behavior and needs to improve their comfort and well-being.

 Adapting Feeding and Drinking Areas

-Feeding should be easy and stress-free for rabbits with disabilities, allowing them to reach food and water comfortably without effort.
+Feeding should be easy and stress-free for rabbits with disabilities, allowing them to reach food and water comfortably without unnecessary effort.

 Cute white and brown rabbits sharing a meal outdoors in a garden setting using proper rabbit care.